MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     (Get-ADServiceAccount WebApp01 -Properties PrincipalsAllowedToRetrieveManagedPassword).PrincipalsAllowedToRetrieveManagedPassword
     ```

-4. If your host belongs to a security group authorized to retrieve the gMSA password but is still failing Test-ADServiceAccount, you may need to restart your computer for it to obtain a new ticket reflecting its current group memberships.
+4. If your host belongs to a security group authorized to retrieve the gMSA password but is still failing **Test-ADServiceAccount**, you may need to restart your computer to obtain a new ticket reflecting its current group memberships.

-**Check the Credential Spec file**
+#### Check the Credential Spec file

-1. Run `Get-CredentialSpec` from the [CredentialSpec PowerShell Module](https://aka.ms/credspec) to locate all credential specs on the machine.
+1. Run `Get-CredentialSpec` from the [CredentialSpec PowerShell module](https://aka.ms/credspec) to locate all credential specs on the machine.
 The credential specs must be stored in the "CredentialSpecs" directory under the Docker root directory.
 You can find the Docker root directory by running `docker info -f "{{.DockerRootDir}}"`.
 2. Open the CredentialSpec file and make sure the following fields are filled out correctly:
     - **Sid**: the SID of your gMSA account
-    -   **MachineAccountName**: the gMSA SAM Account Name (do not include full domain name or dollar sign)
+    - **MachineAccountName**: the gMSA SAM Account Name (don't include full domain name or dollar sign)
-    -   **DnsTreeName**: the FQDN of your AD forest
+    - **DnsTreeName**: the FQDN of your Active Directory forest
     - **DnsName**: the FQDN of the domain to which the gMSA belongs
     - **NetBiosName**: NETBIOS name for the domain to which the gMSA belongs
-    -   **GroupManagedServiceAccounts/Name**: the gMSA SAM Account Name (do not include full domain name or dollar sign)
+    - **GroupManagedServiceAccounts/Name**: the gMSA SAM account name (do not include full domain name or dollar sign)
     - **GroupManagedServiceAccounts/Scope**: one entry for the domain FQDN and one for the NETBIOS

-    See the full example below for a complete credential spec:
+    Your input should look like the following example of a complete credential spec:

     ```json
     {